fluidinfo/flimp/docs/csv.rst

     }
   ]

-Notice how the records are turned into dictionary like representations that will be used to generate the objects and associated tags (whitespace is translated to underscores so the tag names will, in fact, be something like ``header_1``).
+The records are turned into dictionary that will be used to generate the objects and associated tags (whitespace is translated to underscores so the tag names will, in fact, be something like ``header_1``).